 Reflectance and Illumination Spectra: The reflectance spectra for the objects were generated using random sampling of datasets of natural world objects as described in Singh et. al ((Singh et al., 2018)).
 We first approximated the natural datasets using principal component analysis (PCA).
 We projected the dataset along the PCA eigenvectors with the largest 6 eigenvalues.
 For the reflectance spectrum dataset, these directions capture more than 90% of the variance.
 We then approximated the resulting distribution by a multi-normal distribution.
 Reflectance spectra for the objects in the scene were generated using random sampling from this multi-normal distribution.
 The reflectance spectra were constructed as a linear combination of PCA eigenvectors and the sampled weights.
 The amount of variation in the color of the background objects was controlled by multiplying the covariance matrix of the distribution with a scalar.
 We generated images for six logarithmically spaced values of the covariance scalar [0, 0.01, 0.03, 0.1, 0.3, 1.0].
 We imposed a physical realizability condition on the spectral samples by ensuring that the reflectance at each spectral frequency was within 0 and 1.
 Due to this condition, the variance of the generated spectral samples for some covariance scalars was lower than the variance of the multi-normal distribution.

 The power spectrum of the light sources was chosen as standard daylight D65 spectrum.
 We normalized the D65 spectrum by its mean power to get the relative spectral shape.
 This spectral shape was scaled by a fixed scalar to get the power spectrum.
 The same relative spectral shape and scalar was applied to the power spectrum of all light sources in the visual scene.
+To find the scalar we first rendered the entire image database by setting it equal to 5 (chosen arbitrarily to render images using Virtual World Color Constancy pipeline).
+Then, we used monitor calibration data and the image dataset to find out the maximum pixel value that needed to be displayed on the monitor during the experiments.
+We chose the scalar such that the maximum value to be displayed would be 0.9 of the range allowed by the monitor gamut.
+The entire image dataset was scaled by the same scalar.

 Psychometric Function: The proportion comparison chosen data was used to obtain the psychometric function for each acquisition.
 Each acquisition consisted of 330 trials with 30 trials at each comparison lightness level.
 At each lightness level, we recorded the number of times the observers chose the comparison image to be lighter.
 The proportion comparison chosen data was fit with a cumulative Gaussian using the Palamedes toolbox (Prins & Kingdom, 2018).
 The data was fit to obtain all four parameters of the psychometric function: threshold, slope, lapse rate and guess rate.
 While estimating the parameters, the lapse rate was set equal to the guess rate and was forced to be in the range [0 0.05].
 The model was fit to the data using maximum likelihood method.
 The threshold was obtained as the difference between the LRFs at proportion comparison chosen 0.76 and 0.50 as obtained from the cumulative gaussian fit.